• Room 0G.432 - David Keir Building

 Research Focus

 Gillian Shorter's work improves the health and wellbeing of people who use alcohol and drugs who are not currently seeking treatment.
-Her research focuses on reducing stigma and empowering change through three strands:
+Her research aims to reduce stigma and empower change through three strands:

-1. Determining and understanding effective interventions for people who use alcohol and other drugs who are experiencing/at risk of harm (e.g. alcohol brief interventions, drug consumption rooms, overdose prevention centres, harm reduction initiatives for alcohol).
+1. Determining and understanding effective interventions for people who use alcohol and other drugs who are experiencing or are at risk of harm (e.g. alcohol brief interventions, drug consumption rooms, overdose prevention centres, enhanced harm reduction services, safe consumption sites, harm reduction initiatives for alcohol).

 2. Developing methods for intervention and other evaluation (e.g. recruitment to trials, trial retention, intervention mapping, behaviour change, open science).

-3. Developing core outcome sets to prioritise measures of change and improve the evidence base (e.g. core outcome sets or minimum data standards for alcohol and drugs and their psychometric properties).
+3. Developing core outcome sets to prioritise measures of change and improve the evidence base (e.g. core outcome sets or minimum data standards for alcohol brief interventions or drug consumption rooms and their psychometric properties).

-Gillian's expertise has been supported by five million in research funding to support her work.
-Current funders are National Institute for Health Research, Health Service Executive (Ireland), Health Research Board (Ireland), Higher Education Authority (Ireland), Forte (Sweden), and Drug Science (UK).
+Gillian's research has been supported by over 5.5 million GBP equivalent in research funding.
+Current funders are National Institute for Health Research, Health Service Executive (Ireland), Health Research Board (Ireland), Higher Education Authority (Ireland), Forte (Sweden), Cancerfonden (Sweden), Australian Research Council (Australia), and Drug Science (UK).

 Previous grants include projects funded by the Medical Research Council, HSC Public Health Agency, Alcohol Research UK, Extern, Economic and Social Research Council, British Tinnitus Association, Placental Analytics (USA), Karolinska Institutet (Sweden), University of York, Home Office, Ulster University, Linköping University, and University of Nottingham.